Kugaaruk: Climate

 On 16 February 2018, the Human Weather Observation System (HWOS), a type of semi-automated weather observing system, reported an unreviewed new minimum temperature for the month of February at -51.9 C at 06:00 MST.
 It beat the previous record of -51.5 C that was set 28 January 1989.

-Kugaaruk has a tundra climate (ET) with short but cool summers and long cold winters.
+Kugaaruk has a tundra climate (Köppen: ETf) with short but cool summers and long cold winters.

 History

 First contact between Europeans and the local Inuit occurred in 1829.

 During colonization, Kugaaruk was named Pelly Bay after the bay on which it sits.
 Pelly Bay is named after Sir John Pelly, governor of the Hudson's Bay Company, company operating the British North American territory of Rupert's Land in which it was located when it was so named.

 In 1854, Scottish explorer John Rae interviewed Inuit at Pelly Bay, to document some details of a camp of the lost expedition of John Franklin that they had discovered.

 In 1935 Father Pierre Henry established a Roman Catholic mission at Pelly Bay.
 The mission changed status to being a permanent mission in 1937, with the arrival of Father Franz van de Velde.
 A stone church was built in 1941.

 In 1955, the Pelly Bay DEW Line Station was built near the hamlet, making the traditional campsite of nomadic Inuit into a permanent settlement.

 In 1968, the local airport was built, and the Canadian government imported prefab housing to build out the town site.

 In 1972 the hamlet was incorporated as "Pelly Bay".

 In 1999 the hamlet's official name was changed to Kugaaruk.